 You’ll earn more money working as a software engineer in San Francisco than you will in Davenport, Iowa.
 If you want to live in a specific area, attending a local bootcamp can help you get a job there.
 For example, the best coding bootcamps in San Francisco are a great option to land a job in Silicon Valley.

 Level of Study

 As we mentioned above, the course you take during your online bootcamp or in-person bootcamp can impact your earning potential.
-If you’re taking a front end development course, you’ll have less earning potential than a comparable graduate who attended a full stack development bootcamp.
+If you’re taking a front end development course, you’ll have less earning potential than a comparable graduate who attended a full stack coding bootcamp.

 Some jobs require a college degree.
 It’s worth applying for any job that you feel fits your needs, but a college education can be a barrier to entry standing between you and many high-quality career opportunities.
 Especially as you move up the ladder, many organizations prefer senior software engineers and other managerial candidates to have some form of college education.

 Different fields and the different types of programming languages you know can affect your salary potential.
 Machine learning experts have more earning potential than product managers, at least upon graduation.
 Upwork has calculated that Objective-C is the best option among the highest-paying programming languages for freelancers to learn.

 Coding bootcamp programs aren’t created equal.
 Some have world-class instruction along with an employer network that includes several highly regarded tech companies.
 They also include job-hunting training with career coaches, mock interviews, and networking opportunities that will open up plenty of programming jobs and boost the potential salary of coding bootcamp grads.